5jt/dyalog-cookbook/manuscript/structure.md

 Let's assume you've done the convenient thing.
 Your code is in a workspace.
 Everything it needs to run is defined in the workspace.
 Maybe you set a latent expression, so the program starts when you load the workspace.

+In this chapter, we shall convert a DWS (saved workspace) to some DYALOG scripts and a DYAPP script to assemble an active workspace from them.

 How can you distribute your program?
 --------------------------------